cepdnaclk/e21-co227-PeraVerse-Kiosk-System/README.md

 - Consolidates core campus information into a single kiosk UI for visitors and staff.
 - Encourages engagement with events and exhibits via a consistent schedule and notification system.
 - Provides analytics and heatmap data that can be used for crowd management and planning.
+- provides platform to give the feedback of the event and system.

 ## Features & Architecture